 This is also mandatory for all American students enrolled at SUNY campuses as well as for any students traveling abroad on approved SUNY academic programs and exchanges.
 Health insurance provides medical coverage to individuals up to a certain standard.
 This is necessary in case of illness, accidents or even just routine doctor's visits.

-All international students with F-1 or J-1 Student Visa categories and other non-immigrant visa categories are required to enroll in this SUNY- mandatory policy or other insurance.
+All international students with F-1 or J-1 Student Visa categories and other non-immigrant visa categories are required to enroll in this SUNY- mandatory policy.

 International scholars with J-1 exchange/visitor, researcher, and professor visa categories are also required to enroll in this policy.
 More Information can be found at: International Student Insurance.